 Wash your hands often with soap and water for at least 20 seconds or use hand sanitizer.

-Phase 2 limits indoor gatherings to no more than 10 people and outdoor gatherings to no more than 25 people.
-The mass gathering limit includes fairs, festivals and parades, but does not include restaurants, retail stores, pools, child care and day camps, all of which have a specific set of limits.
+Phase 2.5 limits indoor gatherings to no more than 25 people and outdoor gatherings to no more than 50 people.
+The mass gathering limit includes fairs, festivals and parades but does not include restaurants, retail stores, pools, child care and day camps, all of which have a specific set of limits.

-Photo: New outdoor dining options, such as the new outdoor spaces at TRiO Restaurant and Market are popping up all over the Outer Banks.
+Photo: Outdoor dining options, such as the outdoor spaces at TRiO Restaurant and Market, can be found all over the Outer Banks.

 Restaurants & Bars

-With North Carolina in Phase 2 of its reopening strategy, Outer Banks restaurants are allowed to open their indoor dining rooms and bar to 50% capacity.
+With North Carolina in Phase 2.5 of its reopening strategy, Outer Banks restaurants are allowed to open their indoor dining rooms and bar to 50% capacity.
 Most restaurants are still offering take-out services to augment what would be 100% open, so please recognize that this new business model puts stress on staff and management.
 Many restaurants have added outdoor dining.
+Restaurants are required to stop serving alcohol at 11 p.m.

 Bars that are not associated with restaurants are not allowed to be open in North Carolina.